 Swearing under my breath, I eased myself out of bed.
 I grabbed the pair of sweatpants and the tunic I typically keep folded at the foot of the bed for occasions such as this.
 I crept out of the bedroom without, I hoped, waking anybody else.

 Freya.
-The tallest of the four girls, and the one who had spoken to me the least.
+The tallest of the four women, and the one who had spoken to me the least.
 I was more concerned about her than I was about Katrina.
 Katrina was angry at me, but at least we talked.
 Freya and I had never had a conversation worth noting.
-Asking for things at dinner and non-commital grunts when I complimented her clothing did not qualify as conversation.
+Asking for things at dinner and non-committal grunts when I complimented her clothing did not qualify as conversation.